HalkowichJasperSA/labs/booleans/README.md

 Note that the the two conditions are combined inside of the parentheses.

-## Your Turn!
+## Your turn

 Complete the code on the right by adding one or more conditional statements to print out only one phrase, depending on the grade that's input.

-Then test your code by entering inputs that are ints, floats, strings, and ints but that are outside the expected range (like 1000)!
+Then test your code by entering inputs that are ints, floats, or strings.
+Don't forget to try values outside the expected range (like *1000*)!

 [For more info, download the CS50 Boolean Expressions Reference Sheet](https://cs50.harvard.edu/ap/2020/assets/pdfs/boolean_expressions.pdf)